 This done, I created a simple scenario for an event inspired by the ballad.
 I then asked Max Bullock, a bop trumpeter studying Fine Art at Manchester Art College to join me with a group of my students from the Foundation Course.
 Max agreed and I then asked one or two friends who had left Welfare State to join us.
 They included Keith Bray, a wonderful and volatile musician who went on to work with Horse + Bamboo for several years.
 We were fortunate in having a singer among the group – Gail Klevan, now a successful London based jeweller.

-We promoted the event by touring local pubs with a small show, including a rewritten version of the ballad.
+We promoted the event by touring local bars with a small show, including a rewritten version of the ballad.
 I also made linocut posters advertising the event, which were pasted on walls and poles around Helmshore.
 A lot of equipment needed to be carried up to the moors.
 This included telegraph poles which were the basis of large puppet figures.
 There as also a functioning kitchen complete with oven and butane cylinders.
 Getting this done soon became the biggest headache and so, in desperation, I contacted and somehow persuaded the army, who had a firing range on the moorland – above the cairn – to help us out.
 They sent a big truck and a group of squaddies.

 Then, a week or so before Midsummer’s Night – when the event was due to happen – I was driving home and glimpsed a billboard outside the newsagent.
 It was for the local paper, The Rossendale Free Press.
-The headline read “Local Petition Against Murder Ceremony”, or something similar.
+The headline read “Local Petition Against Murder Ceremony”, or something like.
 It took a few seconds for the message to sink in before I stopped the car and went to pick up a copy.
 The front page story was about a local woman who was putting together a petition to stop the Ellen Strange event.
 She felt it celebrated a murder.

 Asking around, I discovered that the petitioner was part of the congregation of St Thomas’s Church in Helmshore.
-I went to see her, but she seemed unmoved by my suggestion that rather than commemorating a murder the event would help to preserve a local story that was part of our shared heritage.
+I went to see her, but she seemed unmoved by my suggestion that rather than commemorating a murder the event would help to preserve a local story that was part of our heritage.
 Nor that it no more encouraged murder than Easter Eggs encourage crucifixions.
 But she did suggest that I should have a word with the vicar.
 This I did, and thankfully got a very sympathetic hearing from him.
 He promised to talk to the petitioner and her immediate circle and, a few days later, he phoned me to say that we would hear no more about petitions, and that the event could go ahead with their blessing.

 The Cairn and Stone